ShamnaFathima/ShamnaFathima/README.md

 ----

 ### 🌟 About Me

-- 🌱 Passionate about web and software development
+- 🌱 Aspiring Java & Front-End Developer
-- 💡 Quick learner in HTML, CSS, JS, Java, PHP, Python
+- 💻 Skilled in HTML, CSS, JavaScript, PHP, MySQL, Java, Python
+- 🛠️ Currently learning WordPress and Flutter for modern web and mobile app development
+- 🎯 Passionate about building user-friendly, responsive, and scalable web apps
 - 💻 Exploring WordPress, Git, MySQL, and UI/UX design
-- 🎯 Focused on building interactive and user-friendly projects
 - 🚀 Always excited to take on new challenges and learn!